jcoronelcortes/perform-2023-hotday/Unleash Log Analytics/content/05_DQL_Parsing/index.md

 ### Extra - Pure parsing exercise

 If this is not too much, I can add a similar exercise as the one we used for the enablement session, where we parse multiple different parameters and just report those as a field, no extra logic added.
+I can add a screen of the end result to let them attempt it on their own.
+Or if needed, can also provide the full query.

 **Useful links**